BasitKorede/Budget-App/README.md

-# Budget App
+# Budget-app

-Budget-app is a mobile web application that assists users with money management.
+> Budget-app is a mobile web application that assists users with money management.
 It may also show consumers a list of transactions they've done that are tied to their categories, as well as the overall amount of money they've spent.

 ## Built With

 - Ruby